marcelklehr/changesets/README.md

 * What happens, if you apply the same CS multiple times, with or without transforming it?
 * Perhaps add text length diff to `Operation`s in order to be able validate them
 * Simplify anyundo (large numbers of changesets have to be transformed against each other and an undo changseset)
+* Browsers can run out of memory when en-/decoding large texts in base64, ie. on paste -- it's not ideal

 # License
 MIT